 - Foreign fees: 5’000 x 2.5% = -125 CHF

 - Total: -120 – 125 = -245 CHF

 The credit card would cost me 245 CHF per year and give me 8500 miles.
-The most expensive flight I take is to go to Hong Kong for around 800 CHF.
+My most expensive flight is to go to Hong Kong for around 800 CHF.
 I need 70’000 miles to get it for free.
 Then, I would get it free after 8.23 years.